b0char0va/simpleJSProblems/README.md

 022 Convert number into hours and minutes and output as hour:minute<br/>
 023 Sort string in  an alphabetical order<br/>
 024 The program that performs the following routine on the number: Arrange the digits in descending order and in ascending order (adding zeroes to fit it to a 4-digit number), and subtract the smaller number from the bigger number.
 Then repeat the previous step.
 Performing this routine will always cause you to reach a fixed number: 6174.
 Then performing the routine on 6174 will always give you 6174 (7641 - 1467 = 6174).
 Your program should return the number of times this routine must be performed until 6174 is reached.
 For example: if num is 3524 your program should return 3 because of the following steps: (1) 5432 - 2345 = 3087, (2) 8730 - 0378 = 8352, (3) 8532 - 2358 = 6174.<br/>
-025 determine how many dots exist in a pentagonal shape around a center dot on the Nth iteration.
+025 Determine how many dots exist in a pentagonal shape around a center dot on the Nth iteration.
 For example, in the image below you can see that on the first iteration there is only a single dot, on the second iteration there are 6 dots, on the third there are 16 dots, and on the fourth there are 31 dots.
 (Refer 025.jpg)
-    Your program should return the number of dots that exist in the whole pentagon on the Nth iteration.
+    Your program should return the number of dots that exist in the whole pentagon on the Nth iteration. <br/>
+026 Find the number of possible moves you can make to reach from current location to destination location if you can move only up and right in 8x8 chess board.
+The first part of string is current location, second part is destination location <br/>
+027 Find factorial using recursion